 Seven Dials Playhouse Announces 2026 Recipients of first steps and Next Step Artist Initiatives

-Seven Dials Playhouse has announced the first cohort of 2026 recipients for first steps and Next Step, its two funded artist development initiatives supporting theatre-makers at different stages of their creative careers.
+Seven Dials Playhouse has announced the first cohort of 2026 recipients for first steps and Next Step, two artist development initiatives launched last year as part of its expanded commitment to supporting theatre-makers at all stages of their careers.

-Launched last year, the programmes sit within Seven Dials Playhouse’s expanded commitment to artist development, offering paid time, space and resources for artists to experiment, research and shape new work.
-The selected projects span speculative and interdisciplinary theatre, new musical writing, drag and cabaret, and archive-led performance, with many engaging directly with queer and marginalised histories, identity, community, education, power and resistance.
+The funded programmes offer artists time, space and financial support to explore bold ideas, develop work-in-progress and build connections within the industry.
+The selected projects span speculative and interdisciplinary theatre, new musical work, drag and cabaret, and archive-led performance, engaging themes of queer and marginalised histories, identity, community, education, power and resistance.

-Previous participants have described the programmes as transformative.
-Taylor Ayling, part of first steps in 2025, described the experience as being about visibility and permission to tell their story on their own terms.
-Cal-I Jonel, a Next Step recipient in 2025, said the programme gave their work the momentum it needed to move towards the stage.
+Reflecting on the impact of the initiatives, previous participants highlighted the importance of being resourced and trusted.
+Taylor Ayling, part of Defenestration in the 2025 first steps cohort, described the programme as being about more than developing a show, but about being seen and having permission to tell stories on their own terms.
+Cal-I Jonel, whose work There’s a Mouse in the Kitchen took part in Next Step 2025, described the support as giving their work the momentum needed to move forward.

 Alone, Alone and Everywhere

-A speculative, multi-disciplinary theatre project exploring the legacy of occultist illustrator and so-called “mother of tarot” Pamela Colman Smith, in conversation with other Black and queer Victorians.
-Using Smith’s tarot illustrations as a starting point, the project brings her world into dialogue with modern-day queer characters, opening a conversation across time about erased histories, possible futures and the desire to reclaim what has been lost.
+Using Smith’s tarot illustrations as a starting point, the research and development process brings her world into contact with modern-day queer characters, opening a dialogue across time about hidden pasts, possible futures and the desire to reclaim erased histories.

-The project is written by actor and writer Mei Alozie, whose work centres Black and queer speculative histories, and directed by Micky (FKA Dix) McDevitt, a multi-disciplinary director and performer working across surrealism, punk aesthetics and high-concept performance.
-The creative team also includes producer Hannah Balogan and costume designer Phaedra Leigh.
+Written by actor and writer Mei Alozie, whose work centres speculative histories and Black, queer narratives, Alone, Alone and Everywhere is her debut play.
+The project is directed by Micky McDevitt, a multi-disciplinary director and performer working across surrealism, punk aesthetics and high-concept performance.
+The wider creative team includes Hannah Balogan, Phaedra Leigh and Rẹmi Shorunke-Samuel.

 House Girl Duties

-An interdisciplinary new musical following a 16-year-old British-Ugandan girl who immaculately conceives.
-Combining original gospel music, humour and audience interaction, House Girl Duties explores eldest-daughter responsibility, faith and the pressures of growing up as a young Black girl in the UK.
-The work aims to create a joyful and immersive experience that invites audiences to laugh, reflect and connect.
+Written by Emily Olum, House Girl Duties is an interdisciplinary new musical following a 16-year-old British-Ugandan girl who immaculately conceives.
+Combining original gospel music, humour and audience interaction, the work explores eldest-daughter expectations, cultural pressure and the experience of growing up as a young Black girl in the UK.

 The Tears of Rod Hudston / El Gran Varón

-Next Step supports theatre-makers ready to shape work for the stage, offering a week of paid development, rehearsal space and a work-in-progress sharing for industry professionals.
+Next Step supports theatre-makers who are ready to shape their work for the stage.
+The programme offers a week of paid development at Equity minimum rates, rehearsal space and a work-in-progress sharing for industry professionals.
 The first 2026 recipients are:

-Three teenagers sign up too late for a compulsory after-school club and find the only option left is Finding Your Clown.
-Under the guidance of idealistic teacher Naomi, the group form unexpected bonds.
-But when parents campaign against one student and her drag king alter ego, the group’s fragile sense of safety begins to fracture.
+Three teenagers sign up too late for compulsory after-school clubs and find themselves in the only option left: Finding Your Clown.
+As unexpected bonds form, a parental campaign against one student and her drag king alter ego, Al Dente, threatens to dismantle the group entirely.

-Part play and part cabaret, Clown Baby Clown is a politically charged exploration of queerness, education and the pressure to conform.
-It is written by Gemma Lawrence, whose debut play Sunnymead Court was OFFIE-nominated, and directed by Emily Aboud, recipient of the Evening Standard Future Theatre Award.
+Part play, part cabaret, Clown Clown Baby is a bold exploration of queerness, education and the pressure to conform.
+The work is written by Gemma Lawrence, whose debut play Sunnymead Court was nominated for an OFFIE Award, and directed by Emily Aboud, recipient of the Evening Standard Future Theatre Award.

 Hatie Kopkins

-A high-camp drag cabaret biography of one of Britain’s most notorious professional provocateurs.
-Part pantomime villain origin story and part cultural autopsy, Hatie Kopkins examines how media outrage is manufactured, and the damage caused when disability and vulnerability are framed as shame.
+A high-camp drag cabaret biography of Britain’s most notorious professional provocateur, Hatie Kopkins examines the creation of a media monster and the harm caused when disability and vulnerability are framed as shame.

-The project is an outrageous musical satire interrogating reactionary platforms, bootstrap bravado and the machinery of outrage itself.
-The all-drag creative team includes playwright and drag antagonist Aiden Strickland, aerialist and Next Drag Superstar winner Daisy Horan, director Steffi Walker, and movement artist and choreographer Isidro Ridout.
+Blending musical satire with pantomime villainy, the work critiques reactionary media, bootstrap bravado and the mechanics of outrage.
+The project brings together an all-drag creative team including playwright Aiden Strickland, aerialist and Next Drag Superstar winner Daisy Horan, director Steffi Walker and movement artist Isidro Ridout.

-An interdisciplinary theatre project led by an all-female creative team, this new work explores East and Southeast Asian female identity through absurdism.
-It examines the psychophysical impact of exoticisation under the white male gaze, using absurdity as both resistance and revelation.
+This interdisciplinary theatre project brings together an all-female creative team to explore East and Southeast Asian female identity through absurdism.
+The work examines the psychophysical effects of exoticisation under the white male gaze, connecting symbolic worlds with lived experience to confront questions of race, migration, politics and shared humanity.

-Led by independent theatre artist Isabella Leung, whose work has been recognised by the Women’s Prize for Playwriting and the Manchester Culture Awards, the project brings together director Kim Pearce, actor and interdisciplinary artist Vinna Law, circus artist and butoh dancer Rika Fujimoto, and performer Sara Chia-Jewell.
+The project is created by Isabella Leung, an independent theatre artist with Hong Kong roots.
+Her previous work includes A Bouffon Play About Hong Kong, a finalist for the Women’s Prize for Playwriting.
+She collaborates with director Kim Pearce, actor and interdisciplinary artist Vinna Law, Japanese circus artist and butoh dancer Rika Fujimoto, and performer Sara Chia-Jewell.

 About Seven Dials Playhouse

-Based in the heart of London’s West End, Seven Dials Playhouse is dedicated to nurturing theatre-makers and performers at all stages of their careers.
-Through year-round development programmes and live performance, the organisation aims to support a theatre industry that reflects diverse voices and stories, and remains relevant, valued and necessary.
+Based in the heart of the West End, Seven Dials Playhouse supports theatre-makers and performers at all stages of their careers while presenting innovative live performance for diverse audiences.
+The organisation’s vision is for a UK theatre industry that reflects a wide range of stories and voices, and is understood, valued and needed.

 Seven Dials Playhouse, 1A Tower St, London WC2H 9NP